david-serrano/locationprovider/README.md

 # LocationProvider

-LocationProvider is a tiny library that abstracts away a lot of the pain of getting a users location from the phone (without having to call location APIs), provides a fully configurable standard Builder pattern and a set of callbacks.
+LocationProvider is a tiny, lifecycle aware library that abstracts away a lot of the pain of getting a users location from the phone (without having to call location APIs), provides a fully configurable standard Builder pattern and a set of callbacks.

 With the most basic usage, you give it a context and a callback and you're good to go!

 **DISCLAIMER: This library needs the ACCESS_FINE_LOCATION permission, but it assumes it has been given beforehand, see sample app for more details**

+For details on how to hook into an activity lifecycle, see the sample app.
+The library hooks on to onResume and onPause to start and stop the location requests.
+If you need further hooks, please open up an issue :)

 [![](https://jitpack.io/v/david-serrano/locationprovider.svg)](https://jitpack.io/#david-serrano/locationprovider)